Asymetrix-Protocol/contracts/README.md

 # Asymetrix Protocol

+Asymetrix is the decentralized, non-custodial protocol for asymmetric yields distribution generated from staking.

 To run the deployment scripts make sure to update some values before:

 - Go to the `hardhat.config.ts` file and update the `defenderRelayer` address